The Great War and Modern Memory (True Detective): Critical reviews

 Derek Lawrence of Entertainment Weekly wrote, "After becoming a phenomenon and critical and commercial darling with the Matthew McConaughey and Woody Harrelson-fronted first season, True Detective lost viewers and momentum with a disappointing follow-up.
 But for the long-awaited season 3, Pizzolatto and the show are returning to its roots by heading back to the south, framing the plot through multiple timelines, and featuring an actor in the midst of an awards season run."
-Amy Glynn of Paste gave the episode a 8.4 out of 10 and wrote, "Time is a flat circle.
+Amy Glynn of Paste gave the episode an 8.4 out of 10 and wrote, "Time is a flat circle.
 So is a bicycle tire.
 So is the harvest moon reflected in a mud-puddle, and so is a spotlight.
 And it's hard to say whether the memories you can't let go are crueler than the ones you can't retain.
 According to this episode, it's a toss-up."

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "If season one was the stunning debut album and season two the alienating second-album experiment that didn't quite work out but inspired passionate defenders, season three plays — at least in these first two episodes — like a band trying to remind fans why they fell in love with them in the first place."
 Tony Sokol of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "The moving between timelines is seamless in its storytelling.
 Hays' mind puts the pieces together like he's cutting film, between the holes in his memory and the sanctimonious prattle he and his son have to endure from the documentary interviewer.
 'The Great War and Modern Memory' establishes itself immediately with the acting, atmosphere and the promise of twists to come."